railslove/chef-nginx-ng/README.md

 Description
 ===========

-Installs and setups the Nginx Webserver.
-The used packages orgininate from Brightbox.
-And also include Phussion Passenger support for Ruby 1.8.7 and Ruby 1.9.1
+Installs and sets up the Nginx Webserver.
+The used packages originate from Brightbox and include Phussion Passenger support for Ruby 1.8.7 and Ruby 1.9.1.

 Requirements
 ============